Gallery-of-Kaeon/Kaeon-FUSION/README.md

 # Kaeon FUSION

-Kaeon FUSION is the very first programming language created soley to work in place of any other programming language.
+Kaeon FUSION is the very first programming language created to work in place of any other programming language.
-It allows this by using a syntax called ONE+ that can generate any abstract syntax tree and by allowing the functionality of the language to be encoded into interchangable modules which can be incorporated at runtime, thereby making the functionality of the language indefinitely extensible.

 Kaeon FUSION has sucessfully been used for general purspose programming, scripting,